mdn/content/files/en-us/web/javascript/reference/global_objects/typedarray/with/index.md

 ### Parameters

 - `index`
-  - : Zero-based index at which to change the array, [converted to an integer](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number#integer_conversion).
+  - : Zero-based index at which to change the typed array, [converted to an integer](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number#integer_conversion).
 - `value`
   - : Any value to be assigned to the given index.